Monarchy of Solomon Islands: Executive

 The prime minister, who heads the Cabinet of Solomon Islands, is responsible for advising the monarch or governor-general on how to execute their executive powers over all aspects of government operations and foreign affairs.
 The monarch's, and thereby the viceroy's role is almost entirely symbolic and cultural, acting as a symbol of the legal authority under which all governments and agencies operate, while the Cabinet directs the use of the Royal Prerogative, which includes the privilege to declare war, maintain the King's peace, as well as to fix the date of general elections.
-However, it is important to note that the Royal Prerogative belongs to the Crown and not to any of the ministers, though it might have sometimes appeared that way.
+The Royal Prerogative belongs to the Crown and not to any of the ministers, though it might have sometimes appeared that way.

 There are also a few duties which are specifically performed by the monarch, such as appointing the governor-general.

 The prime minister is elected by the members of the National Parliament in accordance with section 33 of the national constitution, at a meeting convened by the governor-general after each election or in the event of a vacancy.
 The governor-general additionally appoints a Cabinet, at the direction of the prime minister.
 The monarch is informed by his viceroy of the acceptance of the resignation of a prime minister and the swearing-in of a new prime minister and other members of the ministry, and he remains fully briefed through regular communications from his Solomon Island ministers.
 Members of various executive agencies and other officials are appointed by the Crown.